mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 66

-###### K’KREE IN TRAVELLER
+###### K'KREE IN TRAVELLER

 **CHAPTER-ELEVEN**

-Whenever K’kree are encountered, whether as Travellers or played by the referee the same considerations apply.
+Whenever K'kree are encountered, whether as Travellers or played by the referee the same considerations apply.
-To others of his kind, a K’kree who deviates from these principles is not K’kree at all even if he looks like one.
+To others of his kind, a K'kree who deviates from these principles is not K'kree at all even if he looks like one.
-Tales of G’naak in the guise of K’kree are told to the young and form part of their cultural heritage and no matter how rational a K’kree might be there is always an underlying fear that one who is ‘not of the herd’, either socially or mentally, might be more than just a deviant.
+Tales of G'naak in the guise of K'kree are told to the young and form part of their cultural heritage and no matter how rational a K'kree might be there is always an underlying fear that one who is 'not of the herd', either socially or mentally, might be more than just a deviant.

-**K’kree do not deviate from their nature:** K’kree redefine the word ‘hidebound’ with their strict adherence to tradition and obedience to the social order.
+**K'kree do not deviate from their nature:** K'kree redefine the word 'hidebound' with their strict adherence to tradition and obedience to the social order.
 Their rituals of veneration to the ancestors are near-constant and have to be done just right.
 Disrespect towards their way of life and social order cannot be tolerated.
-And G’naak are G’naak.
+And G'naak are G'naak.
 No exceptions, no mercy, no tolerance.

-**Solo K’kree do not exist:** ‘Rogue’ or ‘maverick’ K’kree can only exist as a result of serious mental illness and cannot be played as rational people.
-They are also likely to be killed or else forcibly taken back into K’kree society if they encounter other K’kree – being alone causes madness, madness causes a desire to act alone, both are wrong, wrong, wrong!
-An outcast or orphaned K’kree might appear in an adventure but this is a tragic, troubled and doomed character best suited to be played by the Referee or an experienced player who knows where the story is leading.
+**Solo K'kree do not exist:** 'Rogue' or 'maverick' K'kree can only exist as a result of serious mental illness and cannot be played as rational people.
+They are also likely to be killed or else forcibly taken back into K'kree society if they encounter other K'kree – being alone causes madness, madness causes a desire to act alone, both are wrong, wrong, wrong!
+An outcast or orphaned K'kree might appear in an adventure but this is a tragic, troubled and doomed character best suited to be played by the Referee or an experienced player who knows where the story is leading.

-**K’kree are big:** The difficulties of carrying out many tasks when you are the size of a horse cannot be over-stated.
+**K'kree are big:** The difficulties of carrying out many tasks when you are the size of a horse cannot be over-stated.
-This is why K’kree make so much use of robotic craft, vehicles and technical-assistance devices that can actually get into the places they are to work.
+This is why K'kree make so much use of robotic craft, vehicles and technical-assistance devices that can actually get into the places they are to work.

-**K’kree operate in groups:** Although tasks are generally carried out by a single K’kree they are not really performed by an individual so much as by a family or fighting-band.
+**K'kree operate in groups:** Although tasks are generally carried out by a single K'kree they are not really performed by an individual so much as by a family or fighting-band.
 The head of the group dictates who will carry out the task and they do the work.
-Thus a noble K’kree might describe himself as piloting his ship – and in his terms he is – but in fact he is giving his pilot instructions.
-A single human or Vargr Traveller might dash to assist her downed comrade but if a K’kree did it would resemble a stampede of up to a dozen horse-sized people, most of whom would then stand around offering
+Thus a noble K'kree might describe himself as piloting his ship – and in his terms he is – but in fact he is giving his pilot instructions.
+A single human or Vargr Traveller might dash to assist her downed comrade but if a K'kree did it would resemble a stampede of up to a dozen horse-sized people, most of whom would then stand around offering

 praise, encouragement and prayers to the ancestors rather than actually doing anything to help.

-These factors make K’kree both interesting and very difficult to play.
+These factors make K'kree both interesting and very difficult to play.
 They could be presented as generic homicidal baddies but there is much more to them than this.
-Everything the K’kree do makes sense from their own perspective, even if an outsider cannot comprehend what just happened.
+Everything the K'kree do makes sense from their own perspective, even if an outsider cannot comprehend what just happened.
 For example, a
-K’kree family might be on the verge of success (or victory over the Travellers perhaps) and then just... stop.
+K'kree family might be on the verge of success (or victory over the Travellers perhaps) and then just... stop.
 Orders from their clanlord or some important piece of tradition that requires rituals and rest before continuing, might derail an otherwise promising endeavor.
-The K’kree would not be disappointed by this; it is how things are and should be.
+The K'kree would not be disappointed by this; it is how things are and should be.

-K’kree are all connected.
+K'kree are all connected.
 Small families are part of a big family and they are part of a herd and a clan.
-The actions of a K’kree family patriarch affect his whole herd and actions toward him are likely to have repercussions if they come to the attention of his clanlord.
-The curious, loose unity of the K’kree at times holds back their progress but is also a source of great strength and can be a powerful factor in diplomacy.
+The actions of a K'kree family patriarch affect his whole herd and actions toward him are likely to have repercussions if they come to the attention of his clanlord.
+The curious, loose unity of the K'kree at times holds back their progress but is also a source of great strength and can be a powerful factor in diplomacy.

-When a noble K’kree arrives in his starship and announces he intends to conduct trade or negotiations, there is no doubt – as there might be with other species
+When a noble K'kree arrives in his starship and announces he intends to conduct trade or negotiations, there is no doubt – as there might be with other species

 - that he is there with the approval and backing of his clan.
-There are no K’kree ‘rogue traders’ or con-men motivated by self-interest pretending to speak on behalf of a greater power.
-However, that does not mean the K’kree play straight by outsiders.
+There are no K'kree 'rogue traders' or con-men motivated by self-interest pretending to speak on behalf of a greater power.
+However, that does not mean the K'kree play straight by outsiders.
 There is no shame in deceiving a foreigner with a rigged deal or insincere promise and no reason not to tear up a treaty if it is no longer beneficial.

-This is the reality of dealing with K’kree.
+This is the reality of dealing with K'kree.
 All their agreements are one-sided; they do not care about outsiders unless they are powerful enough to be a real threat.
-K’kree will only make a deal if it benefits them and they will certainly stick to it if it continues to do so.
-Internal politics or shifting conditions elsewhere can affect a treaty or agreement but the same factors that make the K’kree implacable enemies make them dependable treaty partners and steadfast friends to those fortunate enough to win their approval.
+K'kree will only make a deal if it benefits them and they will certainly stick to it if it continues to do so.
+Internal politics or shifting conditions elsewhere can affect a treaty or agreement but the same factors that make the K'kree implacable enemies make them dependable treaty partners and steadfast friends to those fortunate enough to win their approval.